harvard-lil/warcgames/README.md

 <!-- The following is automatically populated -->
 <!-- CHALLENGES -->
+* content_switch: Show different content for archived and live web.
 * csrf: Use cross-site request forgery to control an archive user's account.
 * port_scan: Discover services running on the archive server.
 * same_domain: Use cross-site scripting (XSS) to control an archive user's account.